 Unlisted debt may not exceed 15 per cent of the company's investments.

-Securitised debt investments are handled by LocalTapiola Asset Management Ltd. Further information on fixed-income and loan investments can be found under the headings, "Fixed-income investments" and "Illiquid loans" in the section "Investment operations".
+Securitised debt investments are handled by LocalTapiola Asset Management Ltd. Further information on fixed-income investments and allocations can be found under "Fixed-income investments" in the section "Investment operations".

 Real estate risks